sguiz/calin/README.md

 CALIN code requires Python 2.7 and installation of DNAplotlib, qm, biopython and matplotlib 1.2 or newer.
 - For biopython, please download the module at http://biopython.org/wiki/Download and to install: `pip install biopython`.
 - For DNAplotlib, please download the python code at https://github.com/VoigtLab/dnaplotlib and add the file to your calin script directory.
-- For qm, please download the python code at https://pypi.python.org/pypi/qm and add the file to your calin script directory./n
+- For qm, please download the python code at https://pypi.python.org/pypi/qm and add the file to your calin script directory.

 To use CALIN, download all python files and place them to the same diectory than DNAplotlib and qm.